greywolf001au/termhelper/README.md

-	Run			Use the run alias to execute an application Echo		Evaluate some JavaScript and echo the result
+	Run			Use the run alias to execute an application Echo		Evaluate some JavaScript and echo the result Prompt		Change the terminal prompt, can evaluate JavaScript when setting Exit		Exits the application

   -----------------------------------------------------------------------------------------------

 ** Changes For Future Versions

-1) Bypassing events will be changed to allow selection of key events to bypass.

-2) Make this a standalone module without requirement of keypress module.
+1) Make this a standalone module without requirement of keypress module.

-3) Basic code cleanup and bug fixes.
+2) Basic code cleanup and bug fixes.

-4) Possibly add string colouring and styles.
+3) Possibly add string colouring and styles.

   -----------------------------------------------------------------------------------------------